|

 Health

 Staff certified in First Aid and CPR will accompany all excursions.
-The lead captain of the longboat voyage is a Wilderness Emergency Technician and Instructor.
 In the case of an emergency, Salish Sea Sciences staff will accompany and support students in need of medical services.
 Parents will be informed immediately of any serious issues.
-All islands served by ferries have paramedic services and physician-staffed medical clinics; San Juan island is served by a new state-of-the-art hospital located just up the street from Spring Street International School.
+All islands served by ferries have paramedic services and physician-staffed medical clinics; San Juan island is served by a state-of-the-art hospital located just up the street from Spring Street International School.

 PeaceHealth Peace Island Medical Center